-Once places are confirmed, the transition from your child's pre-school setting to Skerton St Luke's begins.
-Every child is sent via post a school postcard welcoming them to our school from the Class teacher and Head teacher.
-The Class teacher during the summer term will contact and liaise with pre-school providers and arranges to visit each child in their setting where they are most relaxed and confident.
-The Class teacher spends time getting to know the child in their current setting and holds transition meetings with Key Workers and Managers to begin to build a profile of the child, their strengths, areas for development, characteristics, personalities, and interests.
+Once places are confirmed, the transition from a child's pre-school setting to Skerton St Luke's begins.
+Every child is sent via post a school postcard welcoming them to our school from the Class teacher and a welcome letter to parents from the Head teacher.
+The Class teacher during the summer term will contact and liaise with pre-school providers to arrange visits for each child in their setting where they are confident and familiar.
+The Class teacher spends time getting to know the child in their current setting and holds transition meetings with Key Workers, Managers and SENCOs to begin to build a profile of the child, their strengths, areas for development, characteristics, personalities, and interests.
 Pre-school visits to school are arranged during the months of June and July for the children to access school.
-During these visits, your child will spend time in the Reception classroom and outdoor learning environment, continue to build a relationship with the Class teacher and meet the other members of the Early Years team that both work as Key Workers alongside the Class teacher.
-The children visit in their pre-school groups to allow for familiarity of friends and to model play and relationships half of the current Reception class remain the classroom to offer guidance and friendship.
-Parents are invited to attend an Information evening in May to meet and greet the Early Years team, staff in school and are provided with a school pack containing everything you need to know for your child starting school in

-September.
-A selection of Year 5 pupils that become Year 6 buddies to your children are present to offer tours of the Reception classroom, learning environments and the school.
-In July, there is an opportunity for your child to attend Story and Rhyme time and this allows all children starting school to come together as a class with the Early Years team.
+During these visits, the child will spend time in the Reception classroom and outdoor learning environment, continue to build a relationship with the Class teacher and meet the other members of the Early Years team that work as Key Workers alongside the Class teacher.
+The children visit in their pre-school groups to allow for familiarity of friends.
+To model play and relationships, half of the current Reception class remain in the classroom to offer guidance and friendship.
+Parents are invited to attend an Information evening in May to meet and greet the Early Years team, staff in school and are provided with a school pack containing everything you need to know for your child starting school in September.
+A selection of Year 5 pupils that become Year 6 buddies to the children are present to offer tours of the Reception classroom, learning environments and the school.
+In July, there is an opportunity for the child to attend Story and Rhyme time and this allows all children starting school to come together as a class with the Early Years team.

-Families are invited to attend school events such as our Sports day and our annual summer fundraising event during the summer term to build up familiarly and a sense of belonging to our school family before the children start school in September.
-We also host a coffee morning for all families to attend.
+Families are invited to attend school events such as our Sports day and our annual summer fundraising event during the summer term to build up familiarity and a sense of belonging to our school family before the children start school in September.

+We also host a coffee morning for families to attend.
 The children get to stay and play while parents can meet other parents, continue to get to know the Early Years team and see their children happily settle and play alongside their peers and new classmates.

 Refreshments are provided.

-In September, before your child starts school, the Class teacher with a TA will make home visits to ensure the child and parents are ready for starting school, continue to build positive working relationships and for the child to familiarise themselves with the adults they will see on their first day.
+In September, before the child starts school, the Class teacher and a TA will make home visits to ensure the child and parents are ready for starting school, continue to build positive working relationships and for the child to familiarise themselves with the adults they will see on their first day.
 It also allows additional time to share information as to any changes that have occurred over the summer holidays and for questions to be asked to make the experience of starting school a positive, memorable event.